RhoderickGalero/Trabaho/SECURITY.md

 ## Supported Versions

-Only the latest release version of CodeChecker is supported by security updates.
+Only the latest release version of Trabaho is supported by security updates.

 | Version         | Supported            |
 | --------------- | -------------------- |